Download our wordsearch activity from the links below

 5 benefits of colouring for adults and kids

-We know that colouring has many benefits to our health and kids generally start to learn colouring before they start to learn writing.
-There are not only kids colouring books that sell well, but also adults colouring books too.
+We know that colouring has many benefits to our health and children generally start to learn how to colour in before they start to learn how to write.
+There are not only kids colouring books that sell well, but also colouring books for adults too.

 So, what are the top 5 benefits of colouring and why do people find colouring so interesting?